mickyn0415/sep10-freedom-project/plan.md

-font:
-background color:

 animate.css
 animate title sercity and investigation

-add basic of the template of the website By 4/7/23
+add basic of the template of the website By 4/17/23